misterbisson/clustered-couchbase-in-containers/README.md

 Consul is running in it's default configuration as delivered in [Jeff Lindsay's excellent image](https://registry.hub.docker.com/u/progrium/consul/), but Couchbase is wrapped with a [custom start script that enables the magic here](https://github.com/misterbisson/triton-couchbase/blob/master/bin/triton-bootstrap).

-Once the first set of containers is running, the `start.bash` script bootstraps the Couchbase container with the following command:
+Once the first set of containers is running, the `start.sh` script bootstraps the Couchbase container with the following command:

 ```bash
 docker exec -it ccic_couchbase_1 triton-bootstrap bootstrap benchmark